Sandrine Pinna

 Sandrine Pinna (張榕容 (Zhāng Róngróng, Chang^{1} Jung^{2}-jung^{2}); born 10 April 1987) is a Taiwanese actress who started her career as a child actress and appeared in many advertisements.

 Early life

-Sandrine Pinna was born on 10 April 1987 to a Taiwanese mother and a French father.
-Her father was a lawyer.
-Her parents divorced when she was a child.
-After her father returned to France, Pinna was raised by her mother.
-Her father died in May 2011.
+Sandrine Pinna was born on 10 April 1987 to a Taiwanese mother and a French father, who was a lawyer.
+Her parents divorced when Pinna was young.
+Pinna was raised by her mother when her father returned to France, where he stayed until his death in May 2011.

 Career

 Pinna completed a degree in radio, film and television from Shih Hsin University.
 After earning her degree, she became a professional actress.